 Precisely on cue, to Randy’s horror, the band’s drummer, Dave Wampler, slapped a huge chain around Randy’s ankles, fastened it tightly, and slipped away.

-Reggie moved off into the background as Wampler and the other band members returned with pieces of rubber hose and began a relentless, realistic-looking attack on Randy.
+Reggie moved off into the background as Wampler and the other band members returned with pieces of rubber hose.
+They began a relentless, realistic-looking attack on Randy.
 Every time they struck Randy with the rubber hoses, the loud popping noise caused the audience to wince.

-His attackers forced Randy to snort “cocaine,” look at “pornography,” have “drugs” shot into his veins, etc. As each act was accomplished, they wrapped another huge chain around Randy’s body until he was shackled from head to foot with those enormous chains.
+His attackers forced Randy to snort “cocaine,” look at “pornography,” have “drugs” shot into his veins, etc. As each act was accomplished, they wrapped another huge chain around Randy’s body.
+Eventually, he was shackled from head to foot with those enormous chains.

 The scene was brutal.
 In fact, the acting was so believable, a teacher told us later that the students sitting next to her asked permission to go help Randy.